Anurag Kashyap Calls Government 'Fascist' Over Its Handling Of Student Protests Against CAA

 In August, Kashyap had deleted his Twitter account, saying that his parents and daughter were receiving threats due to his political views.
 "When your parents start to get calls and your daughter gets online threats you know that no one wants to talk.There isn't going to be reason or rationale.
 Thugs will rule and thuggery will be the new way of life.
 Congratulations everyone on this new India and hope you all thrive.

 "Wish you all the happiness and success.
 This would be my last tweet as I leave twitter.
 When I won't be allowed to speak my mind without fear then I would rather not speak at all.
-Goodbye," Kashyap had written in his last Twitter post.
+Goodbye," Kashyap had written back then.